Tourism of Indonesia

 Around Kemujan island, the wreck of the Panamanian ship “Indono”, which sank to the sea bed in 1955, is now a habitat of coral fish and is a popular site for wreck diving.

 Only five of the 27 islands are inhabited: Karimunjawa, Kemujan, Karang, Nyamuk and Genting.
 Karimunjawa Island is the centre of this sub-district, which is located 83 km from Jepara (a city famous in Indonesia for its woodcarving industry ).

-Menjangan Kecil, Menjangan Besar, Tanjung Gelam, Legon Lele, Genting, Kembar, Parang, Cemara and Krakal Islands: marine tourism (sailing, surfing, water skiing, swimming, sunbathing on white sand beaches, diving/snorkelling), camping, cultural visits, deer and bird observation.
+- In Menjangan Kecil, Menjangan Besar, Tanjung Gelam, Legon Lele, Genting, Kembar, Parang, Cemara and Krakal Islands: marine tourism (sailing, surfing, water skiing, swimming, sunbathing on white sand beaches, diving/snorkelling), camping, cultural visits, deer and bird observation.

-Bengkoang and Kemujan Islands: camping and wreck diving.
+- In Bengkoang and Kemujan Islands: camping and wreck diving.